 Thus the industries seldom have realistic rules and regulations, working goals and aims.

 As immense highlighting is placed on individual performance and accomplishments; also little emphasis is given to team functioning and its achievements.
 It fosters relentless competition and disintegration within groups.

-In reality the accomplishments of a company depends on the whole group and not on a few individual hard working and highly efficient employees.
+In reality, the accomplishments of a company depend on the whole group and not on a few individual hard working and highly efficient employees.

 7. Erroneous conjectures:

 He made the hypothesis without proper investigation and research that workers are solely enthused and influenced by the money motive.